jatjat/kaly2/README.md

 Different distance sensors are allowed (IR, IR laser, Ultrasound), and different feature gathering algorithms are permitted.
 (currently implementing Split and Merge for feature detection, since it is very fast and accurate, especially compared to RANSAC).
 I am indebted to SimpleSLAM for its matrix math and fast particle resampler.

 Currently the codebase is split into two parts.
 In the first, a "subconscious" thread gathers sensor information to be passed to the main thread, and the robot is given orders through a "commander" thread.
-In the second, FastSLAM simulations are run inside robots running on a webserver in response to websocket clients.
+In the second, FastSLAM simulations are run on a webserver in response to websocket clients, on interacting threads.

 #### Todo for version 0.2:
   - merge the first part of the codebase into the second
-  - modernize old-school threading code
+  - modernize the more old-school threading code
   - add tests for robot start/pause/unpause/reset/stop
   - add tests for setting FastSLAM settings
   - add tests for webserver and websocket communication
+  - get rid of all warnings
   - simplify messaging code
-  - get rid of all warnings